autotraderuk/at-ng-analytics/README.md

 Data Layer
 ----------

-Values can be put into the the data layer using the AnalyticsDataLayerService.
+Values can be put into the the data layer using the `AnalyticsDataLayerService`.

 ```js
 AnalyticsDataLayerService.setVar('dimensionVar', 'dimensionValue');